 For a comprehensive overview of additional fees, including chargeback fees and mobile card reader fees, you can refer to PayPal’s merchant fees page for detailed information on costs associated with various services.

-🎯 Our verdict: In terms of pricing and transaction fees, Stripe stands out as our top choice due to its transparency and lower costs for advanced features.
+Our verdict: In terms of pricing and transaction fees, Stripe stands out as a more economical choice for businesses with considerable international sales volumes requiring currency conversion.

 2. Ease of Integration